solid/data-interoperability-panel/resource-metadata/hypothesis.md

 A given Solid resource MUST NOT be directly associated with more than one Server Managed metadata resource.

-A Server Managed metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 To access a Server Managed metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Read](https://github.com/solid/web-access-control-spec#aclread) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.

 ### Configuration